ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export type DetailedSuccessContinuation<T, TD, TN> = (value: T, detail?: TD) => DetailedResult<TN, TD>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 //
 // @public
 function discriminatedObject<T, TD extends string = string, TC = unknown>(discriminatorProp: string, converters: DiscriminatedObjectConverters<T, TD>): Converter<T, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 type DiscriminatedObjectConverters<T, TD extends string = string, TC = unknown> = Record<TD, Converter<T, TC>>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function element<T, TC = undefined>(index: number, converter: Converter<T, TC>): Converter<T, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function enumeratedValue<T>(values: T[]): Converter<T, T[]>;